monigarrteam/android-syllabus/README.md

 ### PROJECT 5 TRAINING

 1. Code review project 5
-1. Look at options for connectivity and cloud
+1. Look at options for multimedia, graphics & animation
     * Show solutions for each
 1. Android Studio Project Walkthrough